Honest-binding quantum bit commitment from separable operations: Introduction

 Bit commitment is a cryptographic primitive between two mistrustful parties that allows the committer (Alice) to commit to a bit and reveal it to another party (Bob) at a later stage.
 More specifically, a bit commitment protocol consists of two phases.
 In the commit phase, Alice secretly chooses a bit $b\in\{0,1\}$ and sends Bob proof of her commitment without revealing the bit.
 In the opening phase, Alice announces her bit and Bob verifies that it is indeed the bit she had committed to.
 Informally, it is required that a bit commitment protocol is \emph{binding} (i.e. Alice cannot change her bit after the commit phase) and at the same time \emph{hiding} (i.e. Bob does not learn the bit before the opening phase).

 Quantum bit commitment is a fundamental primitive in quantum cryptography.
 Indeed, it can be used to build quantum oblivious transfer \cite{brassard_quantum_1993}, and consequently any 2-party computation.
-However, Mayers \cite{mayers_unconditionally_1997} and independently Lo and Chau \cite{lo_why_1998} proved that unconditionally secure quantum bit commitment is not possible, therefore bringing into question the conditions under which it can actually be realised.
+However, Mayers \cite{mayers_unconditionally_1997} and independently Lo and Chau \cite{lo_why_1998} proved that unconditionally secure quantum bit commitment is not possible, thus bringing into question the conditions under which it can actually be realised.
+A lot of research has therefore been focused on restricting the power of the adversaries involved in the quantum bit commitment protocol.
+The most common examples include putting bounds on their quantum memory, both in size \cite{bounded} and quality \cite{koenig_unconditional_2012}, and also considering (relativistic) constraints on the location of the parties \cite{kaniewski_secure_2013}. { { Relatively unexplored are models where restrictions are placed on the operations accessible to the parties, motivated by realistic hardware limitations.
+One such model was proposed in \cite{salvail_quantum_1998}, where the adversary, i.e. a dishonest Alice, has access to a large quantum memory, but cannot act upon its entirety in a coherent fashion.
+More precisely, Alice has $n$ qubits, but can only act on up to $k\leqslant n$ of them at a time.
+These operations can be modelled as local operations and classical communication (LOCC) channels.
+LOCC channels are indeed a natural way to model realistic hardware assumptions; they precisely allow us to represent that in practice quantum devices rarely allow large, joint coherent operations across many qubits, as is the case for example in modular (see \Cref{fig:modular}) and distributed quantum computing setups \cite{carreavazquez24,Main2025}.
+However, the security proof of the proposed protocol in \cite{salvail_quantum_1998} was erroneous \cite{funder}, and therefore the question remained whether secure bit commitment protocols exist in such models.

-A lot of research has therefore been focused on restricting the power of the adversaries involved in the bit commitment protocol.
-The most common examples include putting bounds on their quantum memory, both in size \cite{bounded} and quality \cite{koenig_unconditional_2012}, and also considering (relativistic) constraints on the location of the parties \cite{kaniewski_secure_2013}.
-Relatively unexplored are models where restrictions are placed on the operations accessible to the parties.
-One such model was proposed in \cite{salvail_quantum_1998}, where adversaries are not able to perform coherent measurements involving more than $k$ qubits.
-However, the security proof of the proposed protocol was erroneous \cite{funder}, and therefore the question remained whether secure bit commitment protocols exist in such models.
+In this work, we present a set of conditions that, if fulfilled after the commit phase, allows for secure quantum bit commitment under the restriction that the committing party (Alice) can only perform separable operations on her quantum registers.
+This restriction includes the restriction proposed in \cite{salvail_quantum_1998}, since LOCC channels are a subset of the more general separable channels \cite{chitambar_locc}. }}Further, we propose a protocol in which said conditions are satisfied, and show that Alice's attempts to switch commitment after the commit phase will be detected with high probability.